 The recipe makes the most of a handy packaged brownie mix, so they're fast to fix.
 If you don't have the mini M&Ms, use chocolate chips instead.
 Our kids love these rich fudgy squares with a scoop of ice cream.—Jennifer Trenhaile, Emerson, Nebraska

 A friend of mine gave me the recipe for these layered brownies, but I added my own touch--chunky peanut butter.
-Every time I take it to a group gathering, I get requests for the recipe.
-It's a real crowd-pleaser!
+Every time I take them to a group gathering, I get requests for the recipe.
+It's a real crowd-pleaser! —Judy Sims, Weatherford, Texas

 Here's a classic white chocolate brownie that I've entered in the state fair and frequently made for the men I work with- I'm a landscaper.
 I enjoy munching on these while cheering on my alma mater, Ohio State University.